Mamdasn/mamdasn.github.io/README.md

 # mamdasn.github.io
 This is a simple webpage that I created and I'll gradually update.
-Generally I will write my seemingly intresting thoughts and anything that piques my curiosity and maybe even my elaborations on my experiences in particular conditions.
+Generally I will write my seemingly intresting thoughts and anything that piques my curiosity or even elaborations on what I am experiencing on particular conditions.

 You can access it by following this link [here](https://mamdasn.github.io).